 Rapid technological advances have made keeping track of an organization’s history both easier and more challenging.
 It’s important to keep transitioning to current media so that carefully preserved information is not lost.
 VHS tapes of the 1984 awards dinner should be transitioned to DVDs or mp3s in preparation for transfer in a few years to whatever medium is then current.
 Having a floppy disc of old program files is now almost useless.
 Use technology to make the archives both more accessible and more robust by making them available in numerous locations.
 If you take photos at an event, post some on your website or Facebook page, and give CDs or copies in other formats to whomever you think will be most likely to value them.

-Consider creating a historical newsletter archive on line, as was done by Women Lawyers of Alameda County.
+Consider creating a historical newsletter archive on line, as is done by Oregon Women Lawyers.
 Even if the most recent newsletters are not posted, it is a way of preserving organizational history.
 Or list historical leadership on your website, as is done by the Colorado Women’s Bar Association, with a list of past presidents.
 Create a timeline of significant events, as was done by Minnesota Women Lawyers.
 Ask former presidents to reflect on the events of their presidential year.

 From time to time, do a history “roundup.”
 Put out a call to long-time members to send copies or the original of programs or photos they may have tucked away.
 Feature these in ways which encourage others to look through their own files.

 Don’t be overwhelmed by the task: Take whatever small steps are manageable to preserve the historical record of tomorrow.